 The 4 Zone backlit keyboard (unfortunately not per-key) with a full number keypad claims a 26 key rollover effect.
 The anti-ghosting keyboard has separately backlit WASD keys so people know you mean business.
 The touchpad is of good quality and is very responsive.
 The keyboard, however, is a fingerprint magnet.

-Although the laptop can run a bit hot and the fans can be a little loud when reaching those high RPMs, the HP Omen is quite a contender.
-It’s slim, stylish, and punching way over its weight class.
+Although the laptop can run a bit hot and the fans can be a little loud when reaching those high RPMs, the HP Omen is quite a contender being one of the best value 17-inch gaming laptops available.
+It’s slim, stylish, and punching way above its weight class.

-MSI GE75 Raider-286 (A good performer even for demanding games)
+6. MSI GE75 Raider-286 (Good gaming performance even for demanding games)

 Massive speakers with great quality